Vladimir-csp/uwsm/README.md

   - Templated units with specifiers.
   - Named from common to specific where possible.
   - Allowing for high-level `name-.d` drop-ins.
-- compositor-specific behavior can be added by plugins.
+- Compositor-specific behavior can be added by plugins.
 Currently supported: sway, wayfire, labwc
 - Idempotently (well, best-effort-idempotently) handles environment:
   - On startup environment is prepared by:
     - sourcing shell profile